vuepress/core/docs/reference/cli.md

 <NpmBadge package="@vuepress/cli" />

 VuePress CLI is provided by [@vuepress/cli](https://www.npmjs.com/package/@vuepress/cli) package.
-It is a dependency of the [vuepress](https://www.npmjs.com/package/vuepress) package, and you can also install it separately.
+It is included by the [vuepress](https://www.npmjs.com/package/vuepress) package, and you can also install it separately.

 Run `vuepress --help` to get following help messages: